awslabs/aws-deployment-framework/docs/multi-org-guide.md

 Some additional Multi-Org challenges exist when defining Targets for Deployments.

 The following considerations should be observed:
-- Avoid utlizing Account Ids for Deplyment Map Targets unless the deployment is destined for a single organization.
+- Avoid utilizing Account Ids for Deployment Map Targets unless the deployment is destined for a single organization.
-  - As an alternative Deploy via `Account Names`, `Account Tags` or `OU Paths` which ADF will then use to dynamically genrate the respective Account IDs Target List when updating the Pipelines.
+  - As an alternative Deploy via `Account Names`, `Account Tags` or `OU Paths` which ADF will then use to dynamically generate the respective Account IDs Target List when updating the Pipelines.
 - Consider in a Large Enteprise Setup the number of targets that a Production stage generates may be much greater than in predecessing Stages and design accordingly